Skip to main content

 Work experience and opportunities

-Students will be given the opportunity to undertake a short work experience placement during their second year of study.
+Students will be given the opportunity to undertake a short work placement during their second year of study.
 This provides increased industry awareness as well as crucial experience and valuable contacts within the industry.
 Industry-led projects form a key part of the course, and collaborations with students from other courses within the college are encouraged as part of the curriculum.

 Mode of study